 Training for implicit prejudice

-Encouragement of the utilization of mentors.
+Encouragement of the utilisation of mentors.

 Putting on activities to celebrate their culture